Galev01/hatzofen-website/workflow_state.md

 -   **Plan (SvelteKit & Tailwind) Step 10: Footer Component Implementation** was completed.

 ## Status
-Project summary received.
-All previously planned steps for the SvelteKit and Tailwind CSS implementation are complete.
-Ready for the next set of instructions.
+Apple App Store integration completed successfully.
+All App Store buttons now link to the official app listing with proper external link attributes.
+Documentation has been created and workflow state updated.

 ## Plan
 Waiting for user's next steps.
+Ready for Google Play Store integration when approved.

 ## New Plan: Legal Pages